adolfintel/TDF/README.md

 * Replace Steam Runtime "scout" with "sniper" or similar alternative to make TDF less dependant on system libraries
 * Localization (TDF has hardcoded English strings at the moment)
 * Automatically recognize some known problematic games and apply tweaks to the configuration
+* Find some way to build against old versions of glibc for better compatibility, ideally using the Steam Runtime SDK (Wine-tkg currently fails to build on Debian-based distros due to conflicting dependencies)

 ## Videos
 * [Basic usage - Installing a game from GOG](https://downloads.fdossena.com/geth.php?r=tdfvideo1)